The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Association of Community Centres

-Association of Community Centres IconThe Association of Community Centres (AOCCs) comprises of 10 volunteer board-run multi-purpose facilities providing a broad range of community, recreation and social service programs to residents in the local community.
+Association of Community Centres IconThe Association of Community Centres comprises of 10 volunteer board-run multi-purpose facilities providing a broad range of community, recreation and social service programs to residents in the local community.

 Association of Community Centres Budget Note